turingschool/mod-0-curriculum/prework/index.md

 * Be comfortable navigating your development environment and using your tools (Atom, Chrome, the console, and the command line)
 * Develop a basic knowledge of Ruby (for back-enders) or JavaScript (for front-enders)

-If you have more than 8 days to work on the pre-work, you should break up the work and complete the Next Steps section below so that you are coding every day!

 The link below will take you to the Github page that contains all the Technical work.
 Scroll through the page to find the instructions for getting your computer setup and getting started.

 * [Click here to get started with Back-End Technical Mod 1 Pre-work](https://github.com/turingschool/backend_mod_1_prework) (This is your technical mod 1 pre-work if you are in the back-end program)
 * [Click here to get started with Front-End Technical Mod 1 Pre-work](https://github.com/turingschool/frontend-mod-1-prework) (This is your technical mod 1 pre-work if you are in the front-end program)

-The technical pre-work and gear up pre-work will be submitted in a google survey that is linked on day 7 of the technical pre-work repo for your respective program.
+The technical pre-work and Gear up pre-work will be submitted in a google survey that is linked on day 7 of the technical pre-work repo for your respective program.

-### Next Steps
+### Next Steps.

-Before moving any further, complete all of the projects listed in Day 7 of technical pre-work repository.

-If you have more time, review the curriculum site for the program that you're joining:
+If you have more time, review the curriculum site for the program that you're joining.

 * [Back-End Curriculum Site](http://backend.turing.io/)
 * [Front-End Curriculum Site](http://frontend.turing.io/)